Parrot-Developers/firmwared/README.md

   sends back a little help on the command COMMAND
 * *KILL* INSTANCE\_IDENTIFIER
-  kills an instance, all the processes are killed, the instance is still registered and it's rw aufs layer is still present
+  kills an instance, all the processes are killed, the instance is still registered and it's rw overlayfs layer is still present
   the instance must be in the *STARTED* state.
   the instance switches to the *STOPPING* state, before switching back to the *READY* state